 January 6, 2021

-- In December 2021, Mitchell challenged a House Select Committee subpoena seeking her phone records—but she ultimately provided testimony in late spring 2022.
-Several other figures in Trump’s circle have fought subpoenas issued by the House committee, including former Chief of Staff Mark Meadows, National Security Advisor Michael Flynn, conspiracy theorist and talk radio host Alex Jones, and Trump attorney John Eastman.
+- In December 2021, Mitchell challenged a House Select Committee subpoena seeking her phone records—yet she ultimately provided testimony in late spring 2022.
+Several other figures in Trump’s inner circle followed her lead and fought subpoenas issued by the House committee, including former Chief of Staff Mark Meadows, National Security Advisor Michael Flynn, conspiracy theorist and talk radio host Alex Jones, and Trump attorney John Eastman.

 - “On Dec.
 30, Cleta Mitchell wrote to White House Chief of Staff Mark Meadows and offered to send some 1,800 pages of documents purporting to support claims of election fraud,” The Washington Post Magazine reported in October 2021.